 In addition, auxiliary facilities house alternative programs for students who have not succeeded in the regular education setting, as well as opportunities for trade and technical education.
 There are full-day kindergarten programs in all elementary schools except for those schools with grades three through five.
-There are three early childhood centers for three and four year old children and pre-kindergarten programs in all elementary schools except those serving only grades three through five.
+There are three early childhood centers for three and four year old children and pre-kindergarten programs in all elementary schools except three through five.